The Ultimate Guide to Downtown Reykjavik

 The bus service that travels around Reykjavik is convenient and affordable.Photo from Wikimedia, Creative Commons, by Jóhann Heiðar Árnason.
 No edits made.

-Norðurmýri is something of an urban oasis, where stone houses and fenced gardens come together to create a central suburbia.
+Norðurmýri is something of an urban oasis, where stone houses and fenced gardens come together to create central suburbia, sometimes referred to as the "Brooklyn" of downtown Reykjavík.
 The name of the precinct, marked by Miklabraut in the South and Snorrabraut in the West, translates to ‘Swamp of the North’, referring to the old swampland that used to cover the area.
-Most of the houses in were built in the 1930s, and the streets take their names from characters in Icelandic Sagas Njála and Laxdæla, as well as the Book of Settlement (Landnámabók).
+Most of the houses here were built in the 1930s, and the streets are named after characters from the Icelandic Sagas Njala and Laxdaela, as well as the Book of Settlement (Landnámabók).

-All the houses' gardens face south, providing optimal sunshine and ample opportunity for residents to grow different plants for harvesting or beautification.
+All the houses' gardens face south, providing optimal sunshine and ample opportunity for residents to grow various plants for harvesting or beautification.

 Snorrabraut connects Hlemmur and Laugavegur.Photo from Wikimedia, Creative Commons, by Gary J. Wood.
 No edits made.

-Throughout the years, the neighbourhood has been known to harbour an abundance of artists, scholars and musicians.
-Since 2012, the annual open block party Norðurmýrahátíð has taken place in different spots around the precinct.
-During the festivities, the streets are decorated and live music, markets and workshops pop up during a selected summer’s day.
+Throughout the years, the neighborhood has been known to harbor an abundance of artists, scholars, and musicians.
+Nordurmyri occasionally hosts lively block parties, where the streets are decorated, and live music, markets, and workshops pop up on a selected summer’s day.

 Skolavordustigur & Thingholt